Analysis of long-running Dante processPosted by Inferno Nettverk A/S, Norway on Thu Apr 23 14:42:08 MEST 2015

 We have a set of scripts that we use to collect various system data, based on tools such as ifconfig, netstat, ps, etc. This makes it possible to determine the load on the machine, and in some cases, additional information about the number of active Dante sessions.

-The figure above shows the incoming and outgoing transfer rates on the machine, with almost all of the traffic passing through the Dante server (it was a server dedicated to running Dante).
+The figure above shows the incoming and outgoing transfer rates on the machine, with almost all of the traffic passing through the Dante server since it was a server dedicated to running Dante.
 For the measured period, the incoming and and outgoing rates overlap, indicating as expected that most of the traffic passes through the machine, rather than originating or terminating at the machine.
 The measured rates vary between 56 Mbps and 198 Mbps, with the average being 108 Mbps.

 A comparison of the packet rates for the different IP protocols is shown in the above figure.
 Around 25,000 packets are received and sent each second, with a slightly higher number being received.
 The traffic is largely split between TCP and UDP, with the number of UDP packets being slightly larger.
 A relatively small amount of ICMP traffic can also be seen from the lines at the very bottom of the diagram.

 An overview of the processes running on the machine can be seen in the figure above.
 Between around 300 and 500 processes run on the machine, with around half of being Dante processes.
-Most of the variability in the number of processes comes from changes in the number of Dante processes, as Dante adapts to changes in the client load on the machine.
+Most of the variability in the number of processes comes from changes in the number of Dante processes, as Dante adapts to changes in the client load on the machine, increasing and decreasing the process count based on the number of active clients.

 The CPU usage on the machine is shown in the above plot, and it is fairly low.
 Dante uses a total of between around 8% and 20% of the CPU for all its processes.
 The total CPU usage for the non-Dante processes is also fairly low and stable, being between 4% and 10%.